mpostol/OPC-UA-OOI/Networking/SemanticData/README.md

 ## Introduction

-This project is aimed to provide a library for Part 14 PubSub Draft 1.04. using the concept described in the [OPC UA Data Processing Outside the Server](../../SemanticDataSolution#opc-ua-data-processing-outside-the-server)
+This project is aimed on implementation of a [Part 14 PubSub 1.04](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub/) using the concept described in the [OPC UA Data Processing Outside the Server](../../SemanticDataSolution#opc-ua-data-processing-outside-the-server)

 For more in-depth information about creating UA Applications exchanging data over the network, see [Getting Started Tutorial](./READMEGettingStartedTutorial.md#getting-started-tutorial)